What is rheumatic heart disease?

 You must also take very good care of your teeth.
 Regular brushing and dental checks reduce the risk of infections of the heart.

-Preventing rheumatic heart disease
+Can rheumatic heart disease be prevented?

 Rheumatic heart disease is entirely preventable.